mfindley/Mayfly_ContinuousTemperatureLogger/Building a Continuous Temperature Logger.md

 ![](/images/battery_cr1220.jpg)

-Install the CR1220 battery for the real-time clock on your Mayfly board.
-Make sure that the orientation of the polarity (+ and -) is correct.
+Install the CR1220 battery for the real-time clock on your Mayfly board by sliding it into the circular metal battery holder located on the board.
+Make sure that the orientation of the polarity (+ and -) is correct so the board is not damaged.

 ### 3.7 Volt Lithium Polymer Battery